modxcms/fred/docs/themer/index.md

 # Creating a Theme for Fred

-Fred themers should have a basic understand of MODX, be proficient with HTML/CSS markup for creating Elements, and be able to create valid JSON for Option Sets.
+Fred themers should have a basic understanding of MODX, be proficient with HTML/CSS markup for creating Elements, and be able to create valid JSON for Option Sets.

 Intermediate Fred themers will use [Twig](https://twig.symfony.com/doc/2.x/) to create conditional logic in Elements.
 This can be used to show or hide things based on the settings  of the controls in Option Sets.